This former cemetery turned residential area is home to lush parks, great cafes and nostalgic spots, amongst other things.

 Bishan Harmony Park, Bishan Road, Singapore 579778

 Aptly located within the lush greenery of Bishan Park, the exotic resort-like spa makes you do a double turn.
-Try one of the massage, specialised, detox, water, wrap and anti-stress therapies for an overall top-to-toe pampering or a skin-specific Elemis facial.
+Try one of the massage, specialised, detox, water, and anti-stress therapies for an overall top-to-toe pampering or a skin-specific Elemis facial.

 Aramsa Spa, Bishan-Ang Mo Kio Park 2, 1384 Ang Mo Kio Avenue 1, Singapore 569932